roxberry/roxberry.dev/src/posts/2024-03-10-guardrails/index.md

 - Identify opportunities for research and development in secure generation.
 #### Continuous Risk Assessment and Threat Modeling
 - New and Novel techniques, processes, paradigms are being adopted at breakneck speed
-- We need to continuous evaluate LLMs, RAG technology, coexistence" and processes in your organization and understand data flows.
+- We need to continuously evaluate LLMs, RAG technology, and its coexistence in your organization.

 ## Call-to-Action